Pain Relief Medications: An Overview

-- Analgesics.
 This class of medications encompasses pain relievers, such as acetaminophen (Tylenol), which relieve pain without relieving inflammation.
-Be aware that doctors caution people who drink regularly against using acetaminophen because alcohol can combine with this drug to cause liver damage.
+Be aware that doctors caution people who drink regularly against using acetaminophen.
+This is because alcohol can combine with this drug to cause liver damage.
 Acetaminophen is available in liquid or tablet form.

-- Topical analgesics.
-Topical pain medications are available in lotion, cream, or gel form.
+Topical pain relief medications are available in lotion, cream, or gel form.
 They are spread on the skin and penetrate inward to relieve some forms of mild foot pain.
 Some topical preparations — such as those containing menthol, eucalyptus oil, or turpentine oil — reduce pain by distracting the nerves with a different type of sensation.
 Another group delivers salicylates (the same ingredient as in aspirin) through the skin.
-A third group counters a chemical known as substance P, which is a neurotransmitter that appears to transmit pain signals to the brain.
+A third group counters a chemical known as substance P. It is a neurotransmitter that appears to transmit pain signals to the brain.
 These creams contain capasin, a derivative of a natural ingredient found in cayenne pepper.
 For that reason, they may burn or sting when first used.

 - HealthBeat, Harvard Medical School

 - Back Pain Relief for when your back hurts so much you can’t get out of bed

 - Low Back Pain (LBP) Explained By Dr Mike Evans

 - TENS – Not Effective For Chronic Low Back Pain According To Latest Guidelines

 - Techniques to Ease Neck Pain On Your Own

 - Osteoarthritis: All your burning questions answered by a physiotherapist (Part 1)